alexpovel/srgn/README.md

           - namespace:      `namespace` blocks
           - export:         `export` blocks

-      --typescript-query <TREE-SITTER-QUERY>
+      --typescript-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope TypeScript code using a custom tree-sitter query.
+The query can be given inline or as a path to a file containing a query.

           [env: TYPESCRIPT_QUERY=]